angegar/angegar.github.io/docs/Kubernetes/security/README.md

 #### Deploy the rule template

-The rule template will a create a Custom Ressource Definition (CRD) which will be usable to enforce some practices.
+The rule template will a create a Custom Resource Definition (CRD) which will be usable to enforce some practices.

-The **ConstraintTemplate** below is a standard one used to enforce container  iamge source repository.
-The **Rego** language is used to speficy the template behaviour, this abstraction prevent the hardship of custom admission webhook creation and make simplier the creation of constraints policies.
+The **ConstraintTemplate** below is a standard one used to enforce container  image source repository.
+The **Rego** language is used to specify the template behaviour, this abstraction prevent the hardship of custom admission webhook creation and make simpler the creation of constraints policies.

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1beta1